relentlesssoftware/develop2015/README.md

 # develop2015
-Here you can find the code drop to support our Develop 2015 talk called "Cloud Surfing".
+This is the code drop to support the Develop 2015 talk called "Cloud Surfing" from Relentless Software.
-Relentless Software has decided to make our Provider Pattern for Unity&reg; open source, so feel free to use it in your own projects.
+This repository includes an Open Source version of our Provider Pattern for Unity&reg; so feel free to use it in your own projects.

 However, this project is not in any way endorsed or supervised by Unity Technologies.